From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 The Diagnosis: Measuring the Wrong Things

-The root cause wasn't effort — it was visibility.
+The root cause wasn't effort.
+It was visibility.
 Like most engineering organizations, this team was measuring commits to the main branch and calling that "productivity."
-But main branch commits are the end of the pipeline, not the pipeline itself.
+Main branch commits are the end of the pipeline, not the pipeline itself.

-When they audited where work was actually happening, the picture shifted dramatically.
+When they audited where work was actually happening, the picture shifted.
 Feature branches contained 3x more activity than main.
 Junior engineers were shipping meaningful work on branches that never surfaced in their analytics tools.
-Three senior engineers were shouldering 70% of all code reviews — a bottleneck that was throttling the entire team's throughput.
+Three senior engineers were shouldering 70% of all code reviews, a bottleneck throttling the entire team's throughput.

 The measurement system was lying to them.
-Not maliciously — but by omission.
+Not maliciously.
+By omission.

 We've written about why main-branch-only measurement misses 80% of work.